kennycallado/q-app-web/README.md

 ## NOTES:

 - Should modules are the only resources accessible after done?
+- Score.score is an object stored as json

 ### LIVE SELECT
 - until it's implemented into wasm I'll use the js sdk